How to use SD and microSD memory cards with iPhone | Cult of Mac

 Data transfers from card to iPhone aren’t tremendously quick but not onerous.
 Copying a 1GB test file from a microSD card in the Belcompany reader to an iPhone 13 took 37 seconds.
 But the other direction is much slower.
 Moving that same 1 GB file from iPhone to the external memory card took almost 5 minutes.

-No extra software needed
+Extra software needed sometimes

-Insert the memory card into the reader, plug in the reader into the Lightning port on your iPhone, open the Files app and the SD card will show up.
+Insert the memory card into the reader, plug in the reader into the USB-C port on your iPhone, open the Files app and the SD card will show up.
 That’s genuinely all it takes.

 The SD card will show up in Files like any other drive.
 From there you can access everything stored on it.
 Or move files around, play videos, whatever you need.